 The concepts of projection and introjection are ways of understanding mental dynamics.
 If these concepts are not appealing, it may be more useful to talk about belief systems.
-Leaders adopt belief systems in which they are powerful and their followers are not, and many followers adopt belief systems in which they are powerless compared to their leaders.
+Leaders adopt belief systems in which they are powerful and their followers are not, and many followers

-The idea that people consent to being ruled was first articulated by Étienne de La Boétie, Anti-dictator (New York: Columbia University Press, [1548] 1942), with the title sometimes translated as Discourse on Voluntary Servitude.
+6 The idea that people consent to being ruled was first articulated by Étienne de La Boétie, Anti-dictator (New York: Columbia University Press, [1548] 1942), with the title sometimes translated as Discourse on Voluntary Servitude.
 The trajectory of La Boétie's ideas has been examined by Roland Bleiker, Popular Dissent, Human Agency and Global Politics (Cambridge: Cambridge University Press, 2000).